ventus-ag/documentation/content/identity-management/_index.md

 ### Chapter 2
 # **Identity management**
 ___
-Here are guides for managing members of the Organizations and Projects in the Ventus Cloud.
+Here are guides for managing members of the Organizations and Projects in the Cloud Console.
 ___

 {{% children style="h4" depth="1" %}}